Marijuana Drug Trafficking in Georgia

 marijuana trafficking

 Georgia takes a very hardline approach to prosecuting drug charges.
-The criteria for a Marijuana Trafficking charge are strikingly broad, and the punishment for trafficking marijuana are more severe than even voluntary manslaughter.
+The criteria for a Marijuana Trafficking charge are strikingly broad, and the punishment for trafficking marijuana is more severe than even voluntary manslaughter.

 Under Georgia law O.C.G.A. §16-13-31(c), a person commits the offense of Trafficking in Marijuana when he or she sells, manufactures, grows, delivers, brings into this state, or has possession of a quantity of marijuana exceeding ten pounds.